Lake Hayes Estate: McBride Park

 McBride Park is one of the central points of the estate and was named after a family of industrious settlers who first lived on the land.

 In the centre of the estate is a large grassed park which is surrounded by a bike park and bike pump track made of asphalt.

 There is a mini multi-purpose turf near Onslow Road which is used for basketball, hockey, tennis and football.

 There is also a large children's playground next to Hope Avenue which includes a variety of activities available including a flying fox and a climbing rock.
 There is also a public barbecue incorporated with the playground.

 Public Tracks

 There are a large number of public trails that circle the estate and allow good access throughout the suburb.
 They are used by walkers, runners and cyclists and connect to the much larger Queenstown Trail.
 The Lake Hayes Circuit track connects with Lake Hayes to the north via Ada Place.
 The Twin Rivers Ride to the south connects to Frankton and Gibbston and is accessed via Widgeon Place.
-The nearby subdivision of Shotover Country to the west can is linked via the trail network to Lake Hayes Estate.
+The nearby subdivision of Shotover Country to the is linked via the trail network to Lake Hayes Estate.